magepages/mpdocs/docs/store-credit/index.md

 - **Apply for tax**: Choose "Yes" so that Credit can be used to pay the tax fee
 - **Apply for Shipping Fee**: Choose "Yes" so that Credit can be used to pay the Shipping fee
-- **Limit Spend Amount By**: Set the number of Credit that is applied for each order
+- **Limit Spend Amount**: Set the number of Credit that is applied for each order
   - `No`: No apply the credit to pay for the order
-  - `Percenatge of Subtotal`: The number of credits that Customers can use will be equal to x% of the subtotal of the Order
+  - `Percenatge of Subtotal (exclude Tax)`: The number of credits that Customers can use will be equal to x% of the subtotal of the Order (exclude Tax)
-  - `Fix Amount`: Customers is only used up to x$ for each order
+  - `Fix Amount (exclude Tax)`: Customers is only used up to x$ for each order (exclude Tax)
   - x% (or x$) is set in the `Limit Value` field

 - **Limit Value**: